Slow Cooker Welsh Lamb Hotpot

 Lancashire Lamb hotpot ingredients in bowls on a white background

-How to Make Lamb Hotpot
+How to make Slow Cooker Lamb Hotpot

 Full measurements and instructions can be found on the printable recipe card at the bottom of the page.
 Please take a look at the steps and video before attempting this recipe!